Real Monarchs

-The Real Monarchs is a professional soccer club playing in the MLS Next Pro, a third division league of American soccer.
+The Real Monarchs is a professional soccer club playing in MLS Next Pro, a third division league of American soccer.
 The team is an affiliate of the Major League Soccer (MLS) club Real Salt Lake.
-Real Monarchs are based in the Real Salt Lake training facility in Herriman, Utah, playing out of Zions Bank Stadium.
-As with Real Salt Lake, the club is owned by Gail Miller.
+The Real Monarchs are based at the Real Salt Lake training facility in Herriman, Utah and play home games at Zions Bank Stadium.
+As with Real Salt Lake, the club is owned by Miller Sports + Entertainment.

 History

-RSL Academy coach Freddy Juarez was named Head Coach on December 23, 2014.
+RSL Academy coach Freddy Juarez was named head coach on December 23, 2014.
 The Monarchs played the LA Galaxy II to a scoreless draw in their USL debut on March 22, 2015 in Carson, California.

-In 2017, the Real Monarchs won the USL Regular Season Championship, the equivalent in the second division of the Supporters Shield.
-In 2019, the Real Monarchs won their first outright USL Championship, defeating two-time champions Louisville City FC 3–1 at Dr. Mark & Cindy Lynn Stadium, Louisville, Kentucky.
-The Monarchs are the second MLS reserve team, after New York Red Bulls II to win the second division title, and the first to do so as USL Championship Western Conference champion.

 The club announced on December 6, 2021, that it was joining the inaugural 21-team MLS Next Pro season starting in 2022.

 On April 18, 2025, Miller Sports + Entertainment, led by former Utah Jazz owner Gail Miller, acquired the franchise as part of a $600 million deal that included Real Salt Lake.